dennis2908/btpntest1/README.md

   $ npm install</br>
   $ npm start</br>
 2. Open Postman and import Shopping Cart.postman_collection.json from postman folder</br>
-3. On Postman, click API POST Login and click send</br>
+3. On Postman, click API POST Login and click send
-   It will response a bearer Token.
+   It will generate and response a bearer Token.
 Use it to another request by putting the bearer token to Authorization</br>